alexfacehead/SudokuML/README.md

 The script will execute the Sudoku reinforcement learning program using the specified configurations in the main code.
 It will read the `.env` file to determine the appropriate file paths for Google Colab or local environments.

 # Training Guide

+THIS DOES NOT COME WITH A TRAINED MODEL.
+They are ~70MB large and not worth uploading when you can train this in 5 mins.

 * It's probably best to start your model out with a low-difficulty puzzle
 * To make a puzzle, use the `DataLoader` object.
 Difficulty is a simple `int` between `1-18` and represents the number of zeros that your agent will have to fill in.
 * Use the resources folder, or create your own dataset using the `kaggle` sudoku dataset: https://www.kaggle.com/datasets/bryanpark/sudoku